felixuxx/Flashpay/src/templating/README.md

 ### Explicit Tag Substitution With Colon (Mustach_With_Colon)

-In somecases the name of the key used for substitution begins with a character reserved for mustach: one of `#`, `^`, `/`, `&`, `{`, `>` and `=`.
+In somecases the name of the key used for substition begins with a character reserved for mustach: one of `#`, `^`, `/`, `&`, `{`, `>` and `=`.

 This extension introduces the special character `:` to explicitly